-Dismissal Procedures-Car Riders
+Dismissal Procedures-Car Riders (PreK/K and their siblings)

 PreK, Kindergarten, and their siblings are picked up in the West Circle Drive on McCord Road beginning at 3:05pm.
 Older siblings will be called to the PreK/Kindergarten pick up area.